World of Freelancers contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you.

 How much can I earn as a legal transcriptionist?
 According to Zip Recruiter, legal transcriptionists in the U.S. make an average of $34,000 a year.

 How can I become a work-at-home legal transcriptionist?
-You really do need to know what you’re doing in order to work as a legal transcriptionist, and Transcribe Anywhere’s legal transcription course will teach you everything you need to know.
+You really do need to know what you’re doing in order to work as a legal transcriptionist.
+You can read all about what you need to know about the field of transcription here.

 Where can I find work as a work-at-home legal transcriptionist?
 Transcription is a big and growing field, and there are plenty of companies at which you can find transcription work such as Rev and TranscribeMe.
 If you take the Transcribe Anywhere online legal transcription course, you’ll learn there how to find how-paying transcription work, and you’ll have lifetime access to the Transcribe Anywhere Facebook support group.